tengstrand/lein-polylith/migrate/migrate.md

 - The new tool only uses the `src`, `test` and `resources` directories under each component and base and if you have other files there, they can be deleted (you may want to keep the `readme.md` files).
-- If you have any components or bases that is not included in any environment except the `development` environment, and therefore only used for development, then they can be moved to the new `development`
+- If you have any components or bases that is not included in any environment except the `development` environment, then this code can be moved to the new `development` directory that is a dedicated place for such usage:
-   directory:
   - Create a top namespace under `development/src`, e.g. `dev`.
   - If you have any test code that you also want to move, create the `development/test` directory and add the path to the root `deps.edn`.
 Also create a test namespace, e.g. `dev-test`.